-University of Health Sciences and Pharmacy in St. Louis normally holds commencement exercises in May which will include the awarding of undergraduate degrees (for Professional Year 1 students or senior students who have completed all degree requirements) and the Doctor of Pharmacy (for Professional Year 4 students who have completed all degree requirements).
-Students anticipated to complete all required degree requirements by December 31 of the graduation year are eligible to participate in the May commencement exercises.
+University of Health Sciences and Pharmacy in St. Louis normally holds commencement exercises in May which will include the awarding of undergraduate degrees (for Professional Year 1 students or senior students who have completed all degree requirements), graduate degrees and the Doctor of Pharmacy (for Professional Year 4 students who have completed all degree requirements).
+Undergraduate and professional students anticipated to complete all required degree requirements by December 31 of the graduation year are eligible to participate in the May commencement exercises.